azzurraseabunny/https-azzurraseabunny.github.io/src/content/blog/storyboard.md

 ## Azure Wasteland Concept (Clip Studio Paint)

-This is an animatic of my story for an exam on Fundementals of Storyboarding! while its my first time doing something like this, i had a lot of fun playing around with shots and angles for the first time!
+This is an animatic of one of my story, Azure Wasteland! it was great experimenting with shots and angles for the first time!

 Sound Design is also made by me!